TaitoUnited/taito-cli/docs/manual/04-configuration.md

 esac
 ```

-#### Test suite parameters
+### Test suite parameters

-You can pass parameters for your e2e and integration test suites using the `test_TARGET` prefix.
-See [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) of kubernetes-template for examples.
+You can define parameters for your e2e and integration test suites by using `test_TARGET_` as prefix.
+See the end of [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) file of kubernetes-template as an example.

-#### Secret management
+### Secret management

 Plugins require secrets to perform some of the operations.
 Secrets are configured in `taito-config.sh` using the `taito_secrets` variable and secret values can be managed with the `taito env apply:ENV` and `taito env rotate:ENV` commands.
 See [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) of kubernetes-template for examples.

-Secret naming convention is secret_name.property_name[/namespace]:generation_method*.
+Secret naming convention is **name.property[/namespace]:method**.
 For example:

 * *silicon-valley-prod-basic-auth.auth:htpasswd*: User credentials for basic authentication.
 Use `htpasswd-plain` instead of `htpasswd` if you want to store the passwords in plain text (e.g. for development purposes).
 * *silicon-valley-prod-twilio.apikey:manual*: API key for external Twilio service for sending sms messages.
 The token is asked from user during the environment creation and secret rotation process.